doug-h-rice/virtual-multicomp/README.md

 This is A Z80 simulator based on Grant Searle's Z80 MultiComp board.
 It includes a version for 6809 as well.

+Most of the fun here is getting code for different microprocessor to build and run using various tools and tool chains.

+He provides designs for a Small Board computer, SBC, for Z80, 6809, 6505, that runs BASIC.
+He also has a version for an FPGA board.

+See:

 http://searle.wales/

 http://searle.x10host.com/z80/SimpleZ80.html